-The School of Education must be notified immediately in any case where the preservice teacher has failed to:
+The School of Education must be notified immediately where the preservice teacher has failed to:

 - Comply with the school's policy for the protection of young people. - Comply with the school's policy on occupational health and safety. - Comply with any lawful direction given by school supervising staff. - Act in a professional manner. - Meet attendance requirements.